News

 Where:

-• ens33 – network interface name.
+• ens33 – the name of the network interface being configured.

 The addresses property of an interface expects a sequence entry for example [192.168.14.2/24, “2001:1::1/64”] or [192.168.56.110/24, ] (see netplan man page for more information).